Learn how to produce a viral video from Video Marketing Specialist – Chris Schwager

 Chris is in the video business since 2002, when there was no YouTube, no technology to access video.
 This Video Marketing Specialist has been finding ways to market video since then.

 His video Swim Survival is the most viral video reaching about 1.7 million views.

-His company Ridge Films is one of the few video companies in Australia that actually video market themselves.
+His company Ridge Films is one of the few viral video companies in Australia that actually video market themselves.

 Read on to know the success story behind this video and more about Chris.

 1. Tell us about your life journey, Chris?

 I have been the youngest of 8, which may be very hungry, end of the food chain if you look, attention was the case, I needed to grab the attention of my parents.

 Also, I was a taker I used to play football and run up the sides of the grounds hogging the ball not passing to anybody and so that fostered a loath for me definitely.
 It was all about what I could take.

 And now years on with video career is all about empowering other businesses and people with knowledge that makes them better video marketers.